-- a.
-A teacher may use sick leave to recover from their own illness or disability, which shall include all disabilities caused or contributed to by pregnancy, and related conditions. - b.
-A teacher whose illness extends beyond the number of sick days he/she has accumulated, shall be granted an unpaid leave of absence for the duration of such illness or disability, for a period up to one (1) year.
+1. A teacher may use universal leave to recover from their own illness or disability, which shall include all disabilities caused or contributed to by pregnancy, and related conditions, or for any other reason as permitted by the Michigan Earned Sick Time Act.